 In recent years, social Internet platforms (also referred to as Internet platforms) have become central to the discussion on democracy.
-In particular, there is growing debate about their role in influencing political participation, polarization, social conflict, and electoral outcomes3.
+In particular, there is growing debate about their role in influencing political participation, polarization, social conflict, and electoral outcomes.
 Social media companies have been associated with a range of harms targeting individuals (e.g., harassment of public figures and election officials), groups of people (e.g., incitement of group violence), or society at large (e.g., election misinformation that depresses turnout and has the potential to change election outcomes).

 Much of the debate has focused on the U.S., especially in the aftermath of the presidential election in 2016.
 A relatively smaller portion of evidence-based research explores Internet platforms’ role in non-U.S. democracies.
 Existing evidence indicates that the majority of the world’s social Internet users live outside of North America and Western Europe: more than 90 percent of Facebook’s 3.9 billion active monthly users live outside of the United States and Canada.
 Despite these staggering numbers, only 13 percent of Meta’s content moderation resources are directed outside the U.S., which provides evidence of significant levels of inequity in researching, preparing for, and responding to civic events.